 Guideline development groups should undertake a transparent process to list and then prioritise the outcomes to be measured.
 This can be similar to the process conducted to prioritise questions, but should be conducted as a separate step.
 Groups may consider a single set of outcomes to be applied to all studies, or different sets of outcomes for different types of questions where appropriate.
 For example, the expected benefits and harms relevant to pharmacological interventions may be different to those expected from surgical or health systems organisation interventions.
 The GRADE Working Group outlines a process of numerical rating and consensus to select a limited number of the most important outcomes (Guyatt, Oxman et al. 2011; GRADE Working Group 2013).
 Again, online tools like

 Do not exclude important outcomes because you anticipate that few studies will be found.
 If the outcome is important for decision making by consumers, health professionals or policy makers, then you should consider ways to address that need.
 You may find that:

 - more evidence may be available than you anticipate, which may be found through a comprehensive search

-- different sources of evidence can be explored to address the outcome, beyond the preferred study design for the question type (see Deciding what evidence to include), such as routinely collected data sets, observational studies or qualitative research
+- different sources of evidence can be explored to address the outcome, beyond the preferred study design for the question type, such as routinely collected data sets, observational studies or qualitative research (see the Deciding what evidence to include module)

 - an appropriate surrogate measure may be used, although caution should always be used in selecting surrogates as they may not be reliable predictors of the outcome of interest.

-The use of any less rigorous study designs (see Assessing risk of bias) or surrogates may lead to recommendations being considered less certain (see Assessing certainty of evidence) (Guyatt, Oxman et al. 2011; GRADE Working Group 2013).
-Note that the selection of appropriate study designs to answer the questions is discussed in a separate module (Deciding what evidence to include).
+The use of any less rigorous study designs (see the Assessing risk of bias module) or surrogates may lead to recommendations being considered less certain (see the Assessing certainty of evidence module) (Guyatt, Oxman et al. 2011; GRADE Working Group 2013).
+Note that the selection of appropriate study designs to answer the questions is discussed in a separate module (see the Deciding what evidence to include module).

 5. Use questions to structure the guideline